jncraton/elementary-computer-science-cpsc1030/readme.md

 - Why CS and CT?
 [1 Week]
 - K-2.CD [1 Week]
     - Hardware and software terminology and paradigms
-    - Troubleshooting Software Issues
-    - Selecting Appropriate Software
+    - Selecting appropriate software and troubleshooting software issues
 - K-2.NI [1 Week]
     - Computer networking basics
-    - The architecture of the Internet
+    - The architecture of the Internet and the world wide web
-    - The worldwide web
 - K-2.PA [3 Weeks]
     - Breaking problems into steps
-    - Optimizing instruction order
-    - Repeating instruction sequences
     - Creating objects in BlocksCAD
     - Step-by-step Scratch
-    - Branching in Scratch
+    - Branching and loops in Scratch
-    - Loops in Scratch
     - Flipped classroom Scratch project day
     - Scratch project presentations
 - Midterm [1 Week]